swiftlang/swift-evolution/proposals/0290-negative-availability.md

 }
 ```

-As an interesting side effect, this means that having multiple unavailability checks in the same statement (`#unavailable(iOS 13, *), #unavailable(watchOS 3, *)` as opposed to `#unavailable(iOS 13, watchOS 3, *)`) would cause the statement to always be false if they are covering different platforms.
+As an interesting side effect, this means that having multiple unavailability checks in the same statement (`#unavailable(iOS 13, *), #unavailable(watchOS 3, *)` as opposed to `#unavailable(iOS 13, watchOS 3, *)`) would cause the statement to always be false if they are triggering the wildcard (in this case, because they cover different platforms).

 In these cases, since wildcard checks are eventually optimized to boolean literals, the compiler will already emit a warning indicating that the code will never be executed.
-Still, we can provide a more descriptive diagnostic that suggests using a single check that considers all platforms.
+Still, we could provide a more descriptive diagnostic that suggests using a single check that considers all platforms.

 ```swift
 if #unavailable(iOS 13, *), #unavailable(watchOS 3, *) {